-Now celebrating its 35th Anniversary the Ezra Jack Keats Award was created to nurture illustrators and writers, early in their careers, who create extraordinary books that reflect our diverse population, the universal experience of childhood and the strength of family.
+Now celebrating its 35th Anniversary, the Ezra Jack Keats Award was created to nurture illustrators and writers, early in their careers, who create extraordinary books that reflect our diverse population, the universal experience of childhood and the strength of family.
 Over the years the EJK has succeeded in fostering the early careers of many of our country’s leading children’s book makers.

-The EJK Award has been administered in partnership by the EJK Foundation and the de Grummond Children’s Literature Collection, at the University of Southern Mississippi, since 2012*.
+The EJK Award is administered in partnership with the EJK Foundation and the de Grummond Children’s Literature Collection*, at the University of Southern Mississippi (USM).
 The de Grummond is recognized as one of this country’s premier collections of children’s literature and is also the home of the Keats Archive.

 *Prior to 2012 the EJK Award was co-administered by the New York Public Library.